 3. Air Resistance

 Starting resistance, appears at the time of starting, is to overcome the non-elastic effects of track & wheel surface, inertia and bearing friction.
-Starting Resistance depend upon the type of bearings, weight per axle & temperature of the bearing and drops rapidly as the train speed increases.
+Starting Resistance depend upon the type of bearings, mass per axle & temperature of the bearing and drops rapidly as the train speed increases.
 Generally, Starting Resistance are taken as 4 and 6 kg/tonne.

-Constant 'A' mainly depend upon the weight of train and independent of speed.
+Constant 'A' mainly depend upon the mass of train and independent of speed.
 Constant 'B' mainly depend upon the sliding friction between the flange of the wheel & the inner face of the rail.
 Constant 'C' depend upon the cross-section area of train, space in-between coaches, equipment under the coaches, air resistance of the sides, draft and turbulence created by the train etc. Contribution of term "C*V2" is more visible with speed going more than 70 kmph